GoogleChrome/web.dev/src/site/content/en/blog/wakelock/index.md

   - wake-lock
 ---

-{% Aside %}
+{% Aside 'success' %}
-  The Screen Wake Lock API, part of Google's [capabilities project](https://developers.google.com/web/updates/capabilities), is currently in development.
-This post will be updated as the implementation progresses.
+  The Screen Wake Lock API, part of Google's [capabilities project](https://developers.google.com/web/updates/capabilities), launched in Chrome 84.
 {% endAside %}

 ## What is the Screen Wake Lock API? {: #what }